localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 }
 {{< / command >}}

-The ALB endpoints for the two Lambda functions that we created are accessible at `http://lb-test-1.elb.localhost.localstack.cloud:4566/hello1` and `http://lb-test-1.elb.localhost.localstack.cloud:4566/hello2`.
+The ALB endpoints for the two Lambda functions we created are accessible at `http://lb-test-1.elb.localhost.localstack.cloud:4566/hello1` and `http://lb-test-1.elb.localhost.localstack.cloud:4566/hello2`.
 We can test this by running the following commands:

 {{< command >}}
 $ curl http://lb-test-1.elb.localhost.localstack.cloud:4566/hello1 | jq